The Aluminum Smelting Industry

 On the industrial scale, the Hall-Héroult process requires a great deal of power, producing aluminum through electrolysis.
 Dissolved aluminum is separated and moved to a collection area.
 Energy demands for this process are high, affecting the alumina smelting and aluminum market.

 Projections forecast growth in demand for aluminum.
-Through 2025, demand for aluminum is expected to grow by over 4% globally.
+By 2025, demand for aluminum is expected to grow by over 4% globally.
 The worldwide demand increase of over 3 billion tons is due mainly to the growing use of aluminum in construction, transportation and consumer goods.

 Increased demand is taking a toll on global supply, increasing calls for production.
 Since 2014, aluminum stocks at the London Metal Exchange have dropped 75%.
 While aluminum can be recycled and reclaimed, new production demands continue to grow as more products adopt aluminum frames, components and hardware.